Skip to Content

 Why drunk-driving crashes often lead to “bigger” injury issues

+Not every crash is the same.
 Suspected drunk-driving crashes often involve higher speeds, late braking, or unusual crash patterns like wrong-way impacts.
-Those forces can increase the risk of serious injuries.
+On central Illinois roads, those forces can increase the risk of serious injuries.

 If your crash involved a wrong-way driver, this may be helpful background reading: Wrong-way accidents: causes, dangers, and injuries.